LLuisPP/Hunting_for_Exoplanets_with_AI/README.md

 <br>Silent Watcher AI (SWAI) is an interactive project that combines AI with NASA’s open datasets to classify and explore exoplanets.
 It makes cutting-edge space science accessible through an intuitive web interface, fostering curiosity, learning, and engagement in the search for new worlds beyond our solar system.
 </div>

-<h2 align="center">Welcome to A World Away: Hunting for Exoplanets with AI. <br> I teamed up with AI to form Team SWAI, from 42 Bcn</h2>
+<h2 align="center">Welcome to 'A World Away: Hunting for Exoplanets with AI'. <br> I teamed up with AI to form Team SWAI, from 42 Bcn</h2>

 <div align="center">